doserjef/spOccupancy/README.md

 and tutorial of joint species distribution models in `spOccupancy` that account for residual species correlations, see `vignette("factorModels")`, as well as `vignette("mcmcFactorModels")` for full statistical details.
-For a description and tutoral of multi-season (spatio-temporal) occupancy models in `spOccupancy`, see `vignette("spaceTimeModels")`.
+For a description and tutorial of multi-season (spatio-temporal) occupancy models in `spOccupancy`, see `vignette("spaceTimeModels")`.
+For a tutorial on spatially-varying coefficient models in `spOccupancy`, see `vignette("svcUnivariate")` and keep your eyes out for an upcoming preprint providing recommendations and guidelins on using these models.

 ## References